iRAP-software/MySQL-Syncer/README.md

 then whenever you run the sync tool, the table will be dropped and recreated because the structure is different.
 The structure will continue to be different until you set `explicit_defaults_for_timestamp` in your MySQL config file which we recommend you do.
 [More info](https://blog.programster.org/mysql-timestamps-automatically-update).

+## CodeSniffer
+There is a `phpcs.xml` file within the `src/` directory.
+After making a change, please [run the codesniffer tool](https://blog.programster.org/getting-started-with-php-codesniffer) to ensure the change adheres to the coding standards.